How was your 2020, overall? Mine was a nightmare, to be honest.

 Above all:

-• Figure out what you really care about
+Figure out what you care about

-• Pace yourself while you make better choices
+Pace yourself while you make better choices

-• Let most of the other shit fall away.
+Let most of the other shit fall away.
 It doesn’t matter anyway.

-Or, in the words of my daughter, scrawled on a post-it note on my fridge:
+Or, in the words of my daughter, scrawled on a Post-it note on my fridge:

 “Do something today that helps you tomorrow.”
 (Charlotte, 10)